Turidus/MinecraftMapmaker-JediTion/README.md

-Compatible with Schematica and Worledit for Minecraft 1.12.
-Testing for 1.13 and 1.14 is commencing.
+Compatible with Schematica and Worledit for Minecraft 1.13+
-Compatible with Minecraft 1.12, 1.13 and 1.14 if the schematic files are not used.

 # Minecraft-MapMaker

 This program takes an image and generates multiple files that aid in the generation of Minecraft maps displaying this image.
 Contrary to other programs, this does not generate the maps itself.

-This program can work with the stepped method, using the full 153 map colors available to ingame generated maps.
+This program can work with the stepped method, using the full 153+ map colors available to ingame generated maps.

 To run this program, you need Java 1.8 installed.